 - You have Apparent Insolvency and/or you are unable to pay your debts as they fall due

-- You have not made yourself Bankrupt within the last 5 years
+- You have not already been sequestrated within the last 5 years

-There are various ways of applying for bankruptcy in Scotland; these are using a Certificate for Sequestration.
+There are two main ways of applying for bankruptcy in Scotland; these are described as the Minimal Asset Process route to Sequestration and Full Administration Sequestration.
 Regardless of the route into bankruptcy, all involve making an application to the Accountant in Bankruptcy (AiB).

-Please remember you can also be made bankrupt via creditor action, if you are being threatened with sequestration action then please contact one of our advisers, as a matter of urgency.
+Please remember you can also be Sequestrated via creditor action, if you are being threatened with sequestration action then please contact one of our advisers, as a matter of urgency.

 How Does Sequestration Work?